PolitiFact: Reception

-PolitiFact.com was awarded the Pulitzer Prize for National Reporting in 2009 for "its fact-checking initiative during the 2008 presidential campaign that used probing reporters and the power of the World Wide Web to examine more than 750 political claims, separating rhetoric from truth to enlighten voters".
+PolitiFact was awarded the Pulitzer Prize for National Reporting in 2009 for "its fact-checking initiative during the 2008 presidential campaign that used probing reporters and the power of the World Wide Web to examine more than 750 political claims, separating rhetoric from truth to enlighten voters".
 A Wall Street Journal opinion piece by Joseph Rago in December 2010 called PolitiFact "part of a larger journalistic trend that seeks to recast all political debates as matters of lies, misinformation and 'facts,' rather than differences of world view or principles".

 TV critic James Poniewozik at Time characterized PolitiFact as having the "hard-earned and important position as referee in the mudslinging contest—a 'truth vigilante,' as it were", and "PolitiFact is trying to do the right thing here.
 And despite the efforts of partisans to work the refs by complaining about various calls they've made in the past, they're generally doing a hard, important thing well.
 They often do it better than the rest of the political media, and the political press owes them for doing it."
 Poniewozik also suggested, "they need to improve their rating system, to address the irresponsible, the unprovable, the dubious.
 Otherwise, they're doing exactly what they were founded to stop: using language to spread false impressions."

 Mark Hemingway, writing in the neoconservative magazine The Weekly Standard, criticized all fact-checking projects by news organizations, including PolitiFact, the Associated Press and the Washington Post, writing that they "aren't about checking facts so much as they are about a rearguard action to keep inconvenient truths out of the conversation".
 In December 2011, Northeastern University journalism professor Dan Kennedy wrote in The Huffington Post that the problem with fact-checking projects was "there are only a finite number of statements that can be subjected to thumbs-up/thumbs-down fact-checking".
 In September 2012, the Florida Times Union said PolitiFact "uses strict journalistic standards, according to its mandate.
 Its reporters and researchers use original reports rather than news stories.
-When possible, PolitiFact.com uses original sources to verify the claims and interviews impartial experts."
+When possible, PolitiFact uses original sources to verify the claims and interviews impartial experts."

 Matt Welch, in the February 2013 issue of Reason magazine, criticized PolitiFact and other media fact-checkers for focusing much more on statements by politicians about their opponents, rather than statements by politicians and government officials about their own policies, thus serving as "a check on the exercise of rhetoric" but not "a check on the exercise of power".
 PolitiFact retracted its fact-check about a lab leak as the possible origin of COVID-19.
 The site had originally stated that the lab leak was a "conspiracy theory that has been debunked since the beginning of the coronavirus pandemic".
-However, after some scientists said they were "too quick to discount a possible link", the lab leak theory, PolitiFact changed its evaluation of the claim to "unsupported by evidence and in dispute".
+After some scientists said they were "too quick to discount a possible link" to the COVID-19 lab leak theory, PolitiFact changed its evaluation of the claim to "unsupported by evidence and in dispute".